icon-project/centralized-relay/test/README.md

 Before initiating the tests, configure essential environment variables:

 - **`TEST_CONFIG_PATH`**: Set this variable to the absolute path of your chosen configuration file.
-You can create these configuration files using the sample files provided in the `centralised-relay` source folder.
+You can create these configuration files using the sample files provided in the `centralized-relay` source folder.
 Sample configuration files are available at the following locations:
-    - sample config : `centralised-relay/test/testsuite/sample-config.yaml`
+    - sample config : `centralized-relay/test/testsuite/sample-config.yaml`

 Here's an example of environment variable configuration: